bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 3. Formatted numbers get broken up, and the process can't be reliably reversed.
 For example,  `1,001` becomes `1 001`, and so does `1.001`!
 4. Acronyms get title-cased like any other word, so `NASA` becomes `Nasa`!
 5. Unusually capitalised words like `iPad` get title-cased like normal words too, so `iPad` becomes `Ipad`.
-6. Accented words loose their accents.
+6. Accented words lose their accents.

 Sadly, the first three problems simply can't be solved — the information has been lost, and there's no way to get it back.